shrimps-research/ES_Adversarial_Attacks/README.md

 To test:

-    - in terminal go into 'testing' directory (it is important for rtelative paths)
+    - in terminal go into 'testing' directory (it is important for the relative path imports)

     - run the following command:   bash test_script.py